natelandau/obsidian-metadata/README.md

 **Add Metadata**: Add new metadata to your vault.

 -   Add metadata to the frontmatter
--   Add to inline metadata (Not yet implemented)
+-   Add to inline metadata - Set `insert_location` in the config to control where the new metadata is inserted.
+(Default: Bottom)
 -   Add to inline tag (Not yet implemented)

 **Rename Metadata**: Rename either a key and all associated values, a specific value within a key. or an in-text tag.